 Examination of illustrations and paintings depicting sunflowers.

-Experimental activity with water, comparison of stone with wood
+Experimental activity with water, comparing stone with wood

-During the comparison of stone with wood, the children filled out a study sheet.
-Wood and stone were compared on such grounds as buoyancy, weight, combustibility, heating, use in construction.
-The following study sheets were compiled.
+While comparing stone to wood, children filled out a research sheet.
+Wood and stone were compared based on characteristics such as buoyancy, weight, flammability, heating, and use in construction.
+The following research sheets were compiled.

-Excursion to the kitchen, acquaintance with the cook, with the work of cooks.
+A tour of the kitchen, meeting the chef and the work of the cooks.

-1. Conversation of the teacher with the children about the time of year.
+1. Conversation between the teacher and the children about the time of year.

 2.Motivation.

-A phone call asking to help the chef identify which bottle of oil is in.
+A phone call with a request to help the cook determine which bottle contains oil.

 3. Conversation.

-Teacher: What is oil?
-Why does a cook need oil?
-What is butter made from and what is it called?
+Educator: -What is oil?
+Why does a cook need butter?
+What is oil made from and what is it called?

 4. Didactic game “Form a new word.”

-The teacher shows a picture, the children name the plant and form a word with the question "What?".
+The teacher shows a picture, the children name the plant and form a word with the question “Which one?”

-Pumpkin - pumpkin, walnut - walnut, olives - olive, tomato - tomato,corn - corn, sunflower - sunflower, mustard - mustard, flax - linen, burdock - burdock, cotton - cotton, grapes - grape,cucumber - cucumber.
+Pumpkin - pumpkin, nut - nut, olives - olive, tomato - tomato,corn - corn, sunflower - sunflower, mustard - mustard, flax - flax, burdock - burdock, cotton - cotton, grapes - grape,cucumber - cucumber.

-Place on a magnetic board those plants from which oil is made.
+Place the plants from which oil is made on a magnetic board.

 We will conduct research.
-It is necessary to put on aprons, we take places at the table.
-You have sheets for research, we will stick red circles if there is no given property, green circles if the substance has this property.
+We need to put on aprons and take our places at the table.
+You have sheets for research, we will glue red circles if this property does not exist, green circles if the substance has this property.

 Let's remember the properties of water: transparency, colorlessness, no smell, no taste, no form, solvent.